sahannonis/Restaurant-Management-System/README.md

 # Restaurant Management System
- Admin Website to control orders and an android app for users to make orders for an restaurant.
+ Admin Website to control orders and an android app for users to make orders for a restaurant.